mjhea0/thinkful-mentor/python/fizzbuzz/advanced/readme.md

 ## Concepts

-1. This assignment covered the following concepts - Data Types, Exception Handling, Functions, Unit Tests, Data Structures, and Algorithms
+1. This assignment covered the following concepts - Data Types, Exception Handling, Functions, Unit Tests, Data Structures, and Algorithms.

 1. In the final iteration of your program, look for each concept.
 Add a comment next to each and label them appropriately.
 Add any additional comments that you find necessary that will help you understand each concept.